SimFL-Lab/SimFL-Lab.github.io/_posts/2023-02-02-CDE_Conference_2023.md

 title:  "Bringing Ideas and Innovations Through 2023 Winter Conference of Society for Computational Design and Engineering"
 header:
     teaser: "/assets/images/CDE5.jpg"
-excerpt: "Four SimFL members and five undergraduate students participated in a domestic conference, 2023 CDE, which was held on 8th - 11st February 2023 in Pyeongchang."
+excerpt: "Four SimPL members and five undergraduate students participated in a domestic conference, 2023 CDE, which was held on 8th - 11st February 2023 in Pyeongchang."
 author: "Rahmawati Rosi Ana"
 categories:
   - Conference